A Comprehensive Survey of Direct Preference Optimization: Datasets, Theories, Variants, and Applications

-In the SFT stage, RLHF typically starts with a pre-trained language model, which is further refined using supervised fine-tuning on a curated dataset of high-quality human-generated responses(labels).
-This supervised fine-tuning stage produces an initial model, denoted as $\pi^{SFT}$, which has improved but still not fully aligned with human preferences.
-This model serves as the baseline for the subsequent RLHF stages.
+In the SFT stage, RLHF typically starts with a pre-trained language model, which is further refined using SFT on a curated dataset of high-quality human-generated responses (labels).
+This SFT stage produces an initial model, denoted $\pi^{SFT}$, which has improved but is not yet fully aligned with human preferences.
+This model serves as the baseline for the subsequent stages of the RLHF.
 The preference learning stage involves collecting human feedback in the form of preference data.
 Given pairs of responses generated by $\pi^{SFT}$, human evaluators express a preference for one response over the other.
-These preferences serve as the foundational feedback for reward model training.
+These preferences serve as the foundational feedback for the training of the reward model.
 The reward model’s objective is to quantify these preferences by assigning a numerical score to each output, effectively converting human feedback into a scalar reward.

 One widely used formula in this stage is the Bradley-Terry~\cite{Bradley-Terry} (BT), which proposes a mechanism for modeling pairwise comparisons and assigning concrete reward values to the outputs.
 In the context of RLHF, BT is used to predict human preferences between pairs of responses.
-The resulting reward function is then used to guide the concrete model’s decision-making by providing feedback on how well each generated response aligns with human preferences.The BT formula proposes that the human preference distribution $p^*$ for a given response pair can be expressed as the following formula:
+The resulting reward function is then used to guide the concrete model’s decision-making by providing feedback on how well each generated response aligns with human preferences.
+The BT model proposes that the human preference distribution $p^*$ for a given response pair can be formulated as:

+where $x$ represents the input prompt, $y_1$ and $y_2$ are two candidate answers, $y_1 \succ y_2$ denotes that $y_1$ is preferred over $y_2$, and $r^*$ is the latent reward function.

-\textbf{Reward Modelling.} Given the dataset of prompts and pairs of { $\mathcal{D}=\left\{x^{(i)}, y_w^{(i)}, y_l^{(i)}\right\}_{i=1}^N$}, a reward model $r_\phi(y,x)$ can be parameterized to predict the alignment of a given response $y$ with human preferences.
+\textbf{Reward Modeling.} Given the dataset of prompts and pairs of { $\mathcal{D}=\left\{x^{(i)}, y_w^{(i)}, y_l^{(i)}\right\}_{i=1}^N$} sampling form $p^*$, a reward model $r_\phi(x,y)$ can be parameterized to predict the alignment of a given response $y$ with human preferences.
 The parameters of the reward model can be optimized using the maximum likelihood estimation.
 The loss function used for this estimation can be expressed as the following formula: